How to Transfer Data from One Laptop to Another

 PCmover is extremely easy to use and we highly recommend getting the professional version as well.
 It saves you the hassle of studying up on methods to transfer files and its 24/7 customer support is simply amazing.

-Use an FTP Server
+Use An FTP Server

 Using an FTP server might be the best option for you if you want to keep it simple.
 FTP or File Transfer Protocol is a safe and secure way to transfer a file between a server and a client.
 Although it isn’t as secure as modern-day file transfers it is still being used up to this day because of its reliability.
 You can use a reliable FTP server like FileZilla to quickly transfer files from your old pc to your new pc.